ChemAI-Lab/Math4Chem/README.md

-# Mathematical Tools for Chemical Problems
+# CHEM 3PC3 - Mathematical Tools for Chemical Problems

 This repository contains the materials for the Fall 2024 3PC3 class.
 You can access the website [here]([https://chemai-lab.com/Teaching.html](https://chemai-lab.github.io/Math4Chem/intro.html)), where you will find all the information about the course, as well as notes for both classes and tutorials.